murphyka/information_explorable/info_decomp.md

   <div class='storm-probability-buttons' id='buttons2'></div>
 </div>

-When mirroring Town 1's weather (<digits>Mirror1</digits>), we see that there is no information in Town 2 as it does nothing to reduce our predictive error.
+When mirroring Town 1's weather (<digits>Mirror1</digits>), we see that there is no **useful** information in Town 2 as it does nothing to reduce our predictive error.

 With the logic gates, we see that both towns contain relevant information because the optimal allocation is an equal split.
-<digits>XOR</digits> is unique among the logic gates in that the error is slow to decrease in the low-information regime, and in the greater discrepancy between optimal and suboptimal information allocations<a class='footstart' key='xor'></a>.
+For example, the <digits>AND</digits> relationship means that it is only stormy in your town if both Town 1 and Town 2 are storming, while <digits>XOR</digits> means your town storms only if the other two towns have different weather
+<a class='footstart' key='xor'></a>.

 </div>